ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 	```
 	![](images/api-designer-1.png)
 	>![info]
-	>The above command initializes the APIC toolkit and launches the API Designer in the default browser when it is done.
+	>The above command initializes the {{site.data.keyword.apiconnect_short}} toolkit and launches the API Designer in the default browser when it is done.
 	>![info]
 	>In this tutorial, you will create a project called weather-data.
 2. If you have not previously pinned the UI navigation pane, click the Navigate to icon ![](images/navigate-to.png).
 The API Manager UI navigation pane opens.
 To pin the UI navigation pane, click the Pin menu icon ![](images/pinned.png).